 - Benefits: With no lectins, chocho won’t bloat you while leaving you feeling satisfied and energized.
 Chocho is full of amino acids and it’s rich in minerals and vitamin E.

-- Use: Try chocho in our Chocho Protein Powders and Chocho Snacks!
+- Use: Try chocho in our Mikuna Chocho Superfood Protein!

 Native to Africa, cowpeas are packed with protein and have a slight nutty flavor.